 A Marketing portfolio is a compilation of material that shows examples of your work.
-Portfolios are often associated with writers and artsits – a collection of artwork or a previous books they have written.
-For Digital Marketing professionals, this may be a collection of some of the best projects you have worked on, your qualifications, training and your experience in general.
+Portfolios are often associated with writers and artists – a collection of artwork or previous books they have written.

 Rather than printing off pages of your work and experience, you’re better off creating a personal marketing portfolio and putting it online on a website.